 As freelancers we often work alone with our clients, though, bigger projects require the collaboration of others.
 In the key partnership component you describe your network of suppliers and partners that contribute to your business model.

 Let's look at an example.
 Certain strategic alliances between freelancers can create amazing opportunities (such as, the alliance between an talented designer and developer).
-Certain partnerships seem less obvious, such as selling your services on Microlancer.
+Certain partnerships seem less obvious, such as selling your services on Microlancer (no longer a business).
 The platform Microlancer can be considered a key partner for your business if they help push clients into your sales funnel and help make your business model work.

 When you attempt to develop your business it's a strategic move to find suitable partners to help you (or you help them).
 A successful business rarely stands alone, even a freelancer business.